grafana/grafana-operator/documentation/deploy_grafana.md

 * *--grafana-image-tag*: overrides the Grafana tag.
 See `controller_config.go` for default.
 * *--grafana-plugins-init-container-image*: overrides the Grafana Plugins Init Container image, defaults to `quay.io/integreatly/grafana_plugins_init`.
 * *--grafana-plugins-init-container-tag*: overrides the Grafana Plugins Init Container tag, defaults to `0.0.2`.
+* *--grafonnet-location*: overrides the location of the grafonnet library.
+Defaults to `/opt/grafonnet-lib`.
+Only useful when running the operator locally.
 * *--scan-all*: watch for dashboards in all namespaces.
 This requires the the operator service account to have cluster wide permissions to `get`, `list`, `update` and `watch` dashboards.
 See `deploy/cluster_roles`.
 * *--namespaces*: watch for dashboards in a list of namespaces.
 Mutually exclusive with `--scan-all`.